w3c/baggage/correlation_context/HTTP_HEADER_FORMAT_RATIONALE.md

 - Name values limitation is much more pressing when the context name is used a part of a header name.
 - The comma-separated format similar to the proposed still needs to be supported in every individual header which makes parsing harder.
-- A single header is more comfortable to configure for tracing by many app servers.
+- A single header is more comfortable to configure for tracing by many app servers, and makes CORS whitelisting more straightforward.

 ## Why not Vary-style?